ratkoc/git-learning/README.md

 # git-learning
-Purpose of this is to learn hove to use git
+Purpose of this is to learn to use git